vzuburlis/100-days-of-code/log.md

 **Today's Progress**:studied about markdown language and made a readme.md for my upes java lab manual and commited in java programs for the same also done data structures using java (insertion sort).

 **readme.md**: https://github.com/sumyak/java-programs/blob/master/README.md
+### Day 41: Feb 23, 2020

+**Today's Progress**:started with HackerEarth and solved problems on basic programing also started a course of AWS on coursera.